juliana20/laravel-keycloak-web-guard/README.md

 We associate each authentication request about to be initiated with one random state and check on callback.
 You should do it if you are extending/implementing your own Auth controller.

-Use `SSOBadung::saveState()` method to save the already generated state to session and `SSOBadung::validateState()` to check the current state against the saved one.
+Use `IAMBadung::saveState()` method to save the already generated state to session and `IAMBadung::validateState()` to check the current state against the saved one.

 ### I'm having problems with session (stuck on login loop)